UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Oncor delivery rates increase to cover the costs of infrastructure upgrades, population growth, and advanced metering systems.

-Many Texas residents ask why these fees seem to increase year over year.
-The primary driver for rate increases is the cost of infrastructure investment.
-Oncor is legally allowed to recover the costs associated with maintaining and upgrading the grid.
+Many Texas residents repeatedly ask why these fees seem to jump higher year over year.
+The primary driver for an Oncor delivery rate increase is the massive cost of infrastructure investment.
+Oncor is legally allowed by the state to recover the costs associated with maintaining, repairing, and upgrading the regional power grid.

-• Grid Resiliency: Following major weather events, Oncor invests heavily in hardening the grid against winter storms and extreme heat.
+• Winter Storm Uri & Grid Resiliency: Following the devastating 2021 winter storm and subsequent major weather events, Oncor has had to invest heavily in weatherizing equipment and hardening the grid against extreme winter freezes and summer heatwaves.

-• Population Growth: As DFW and North Texas expand, new transmission lines and substations must be built to reach new developments.
+• Dallas-Fort Worth Population Boom: The DFW metroplex is one of the fastest-growing regions in the country.
+To support this massive population boom, new transmission lines and substations must be rapidly built to reach sprawling new housing developments.

-• Advanced Metering Systems: The cost of installing and maintaining smart meters, which you can monitor via Smart Meter Texas, is recovered through these fees.
+• Advanced Metering Systems: The ongoing cost of installing, maintaining, and securing the smart meters — which you can monitor via Smart Meter Texas — is recovered directly through these delivery fees.

 Map comparing Oncor (North Texas) and CenterPoint (Houston) delivery charges based on regional weather recovery costs.